Hans Peter L'Orange (academic): Biography

 L'Orange was born in Kristiania (now Oslo), Norway.
 He was a son of Major General Hans Wilhelm L'Orange (1868–1950) and Ginni Gulbranson (1879–1949).
 His family had its origin from among the French Huguenots.
 He was a paternal grandson of military officer Hans Peter L'Orange (1835–1907), maternal grandson of businessowner Carl August Gulbranson (1831–1910) and brother-in-law of journalist and writer, Gunnar Larsen (1900–1958).

-From 1930 to 1936 he was a university fellow resident in Rome.
-He studied art history at the University of Munich.
+From 1930 to 1936, he was a university fellow resident in Rome.
+He studied art history at the Ludwig-Maximilians-Universität München.
 He took the dr.philos. degree at the University of Oslo in 1933 with his thesis Studien zur Geschichte des spätantiken Porträts.
 He was a professor of classical archaeology at the University of Oslo from 1942 to 1973.

-In 1959 he and professor Hjalmar Torp established the Norwegian Institute in Rome (Det norske institutt i Roma) as an affiliate of the University of Oslo.
+In 1959, he and professor Hjalmar Torp established the Norwegian Institute in Rome (Det norske institutt i Roma) as an affiliate of the University of Oslo.
 The institute established a permanent Norwegian base for research and studies of the Mediterranean countries.
 He was director of the institute until he retired in 1973.

 He was a visiting professor at Harvard University (1950) and at Johns Hopkins University (1966–1967).
-In 1969 he was awarded the Arts Council Norway Honorary Award (Norsk kulturråds ærespris).
+In 1969, he was awarded the Arts Council Norway Honorary Award (Norsk kulturråds ærespris).
 He was awarded the Gunnerus Medal by the Royal Norwegian Society of Sciences and Letters in 1970.